Career Definition for a Pediatric Dental Assistant

-While there is no separate category for pediatric dentistry assistant, according to the U.S. Bureau of Labor Statistics (BLS), the job prospects for dental assistants are excellent, with much faster than average growth rates expected from 2012 to 2022.
+While there is no separate category for pediatric dentistry assistant, according to the U.S. Bureau of Labor Statistics (BLS), the job prospects for dental assistants are excellent, with faster than average growth rates of 7% expected from 2019 to 2029.
 In part, this is because of the increase in demand for preventive services and the growth of dental practices.
-As of May 2012, wages for dental assistants varied greatly across the country, with the median annual wage being $34,500, according to the BLS (www.bls.gov).
+As of May 2019, wages for dental assistants varied greatly across the country, with the median annual wage being $40,080, according to the BLS.

 Those desiring more dental responsibilities such as cleaning teeth, taking x-rays and administering fluoride treatments should consider becoming a dental hygienist.
 Hygienists also inspect teeth and gums to diagnose problems, educate patients about teeth care and update dental records.
 Depending on the state, some hygienists can even fill cavities and perform other simple treatment procedures.
 An associate degree in dental hygiene is how most enter the field, and obtaining licensure is required in all states.
-In 2012, the BLS estimated that almost 193,000 dental hygienists were employed nationwide, and they earned a median wage of $70,210.
-Employment opportunities for these workers are projected to be excellent during the 2012-2022 decade, with 33% growth expected by the BLS.
+In 2019, the BLS estimated that 226,400 dental hygienists were employed nationwide, and they earned a median wage of $76,220 in 2019.
+Employment opportunities for these workers are projected to be faster than average during the 2019-2029 decade, with 6% growth expected by the BLS.

 If helping provide medical care to patients in a pediatric physician's office sounds more appealing than working in a dental office, becoming a medical assistant may be a better career choice.
 Medical assistants perform clerical duties that include answering phones, filling out insurance paperwork and scheduling appointments.
 They also interact with patients by taking vitals, asking health history questions, helping doctor's with exams and collecting samples for lab analysis.
 Certain medical assistants are also allowed to remove stitches and administer medications by injection.